 Err on the side of going deep into a topic or technology that interests you.
 There is a time to branch out, but I rarely see learners going too deep.

-If you spend about 10 hours each week, it should take about 6 to 18 months to get ready for your first back-end development job, depending on your situation.
+We believe that it will take about 12 months to get ready for your first back-end development job, depending on your situation.

 Learning to code isn’t easy.
 If it were, everyone would be doing it, and we wouldn’t be paid as much as we are to write good code.